OpenSwitchNOS/openswitch-ops/docs/ParticipateHome.md

 Staying In Touch With the Community
 ===================================

 The best way to reach the OpenSwitch community is through our mailing lists or on IRC.

 Mailing Lists
 -------------

 The OpenSwitch community has a mailing [list](http://lists.openswitch.net) communications.

 Please subscribe to this mailing list to stay current with discussions around OpenSwitch development.

+RocketChat
+---
+Coming soon - stay tuned

 IRC
 ---